zentrocdot/ComfyUI_Circle_Detection/README.md

   + inverted_mask
   + show_terminal_data
   + circle_detection_help

+The image output is an image where the detected circles are marked.
+The image mask is a colored image consisting of background and foreground.
+A standard mask as well as an inverted mask can be used for a further processing of the image.

 For showing the data one needs a text/string output node.
 The help output can be shown with an text/string ouptput node.